devpit/pitscrapy/README.md

 For students and researchers, PitScrapy is a valuable tool for learning about web scraping and data analysis.
 Use the collected data for research projects, case studies, or to better understand how web pages are built.

-## Contribution

-If you want to contribute to the development of PitScrapy, follow these steps:

-1. Fork the repository.
-2. Create a branch for your changes (`git checkout -b feature/new-feature`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature/new-feature`).
-5. Create a Pull Request.

 ## Support

 If you encounter issues or have questions, feel free to open an issue on [GitHub](https://github.com/devpit/pitscrapy/issues).